Table of Content

 - What to do in case of a medical emergency?

 Asthma medicines include those that you inhale to open up tightened airways.
 These make breathing easier and relieve symptoms in case of an asthma attack.
 No one should use these medicines more than twice a day without informing their doctor.
 These include:

 - Combination quick-relief medications

-Other types of medicines prescribed for asthma are those meant fo prevention and long term management of this condition.
+Other types of medicines prescribed for asthma are those meant for prevention and long-term management of this condition.
 These include:

 - Inhaled corticosteroids